 2. to require all airports to review the effectiveness of existing schemes, including the effectiveness of insulation and whether other factors need to be considered, and also whether levels of contributions are affecting take-up

-3. for the Government or ICCAN [Independent Commission on Civil Aviation Noise] to issue new guidance to airports on best practice for noise insulation schemes, to improve consistency
+3. for the Government or ICCAN [the now defunct Independent Commission on Civil Aviation Noise] to issue new guidance to airports on best practice for noise insulation schemes, to improve consistency

 4. for airspace changes which lead to significantly increased overflight, to set a new minimum threshold of an increase of 3dB LAeq, which leaves a household in the 54dB LAeq 16hr contour or above as a new eligibility criterion for assistance with noise insulation.

 AEF said that the threshold is still too high and insufficiently evidence-based.
 The DfT should propose a night-time trigger for insulation to reduce sleep disturbance.
 A 3dB change is equivalent to a doubling of aircraft movements, which is high as the test for significant increase.
 The overall insulation threshold should be lowered to 54 LAeq in line with recent WHO recommendations.
-Reviews should be coordinated by ICCAN to ensure consistency in approach.
+We also said that reviews should be coordinated by ICCAN to ensure consistency in approach.